 The criminal justice system can be complex, particularly for those who are encountering it for the first time.
 Navigating its ins and outs in order to help a family member or friend can be incredibly stressful.
 Luckily, there is the Fayette County Jail Inmate Locator tool to help those at the Fayette County Jail.

 We believe that anyone facing criminal charges deserves a zealous defense and that their loved ones need support.
-From locating an inmate in the system to figuring out the best course of action when it comes to posting bond, having someone by your side can give you peace of mind.
+From locating an inmate in a correctional facility to figuring out the best course of action when it comes to posting bond, having someone by your side can give you peace of mind.

 How to Use the Fayette County Jail Inmate Locator Tool

-To start, you will need to create an account.
+To start an inmate search, you will need to create an account.
 Fill in the necessary information, and then confirm your email by clicking the link in the email sent to you by the site.
-From there, you can log in to the Fayette County Inmate Locator through the Division of Community Corrections website, and search for an inmate at the Fayette County jail in Lexington.
+From there, you can log in to the Fayette County Inmate Locator through the Division of Community Corrections website and perform an inmate search for any inmate currently at the Fayette County jail in Lexington.

-You can also call the Fayette County Jail directly at 859-425-2700.
-Through this number, you can learn more information about bond and current charges for an inmate once you have verified that your loved one is being held at the jail.
 You can also contact the facility and ask for the chaplain in the event of a family emergency; he or she will contact your family member.
 After normal business hours, ask for a shift commander if there is a family-related incident.
 Unfortunately, you won’t be able to make direct phone calls to inmates being held at the detention center.

 Inmate first name and last name